axvr/vivid.vim/README.md

 call vivid#add('tpope/vim-fugitive', { 'enabled': 1, }) " Add and enable plugin by default
 call vivid#add('tpope/vim-fugitive', {          " Other options to provide to Vivid
         \ 'name': 'Fugitive',                   " Change the name to use to refer to the pluguin
-        \ 'path': 'fugitive.vim',               " Change the folder the plugin is in to avoid nameing collisions
+        \ 'path': 'fugitive.vim',               " Change the folder the plugin is in to avoid naming collisions
         \ 'enabled': 1,                         " Auto-enable plugin, can be set to 1 or 0, the default is 0
         })